home join amicus news campaigns events training organisation contact us index

 Thompsons

-Are the solicitors used by Amicus and many other big unions.
+Are the solicitors used by Unite and many other big unions.
 Their web site includes a library of legal advice and information.

 Leaflets, etc. on many issues are available here.